Unboxed-Software/solana-course/content/anchor-frontend.md

-# Invoke Anchor Program from Frontend
+# Anchor Program from the Client

 # Lesson Objectives

 _By the end of this lesson, you will be able to:_

-- Explain `IDL`
+- Use an `IDL` to interact with a Solana program from the client
 - Explain an Anchor `Provider` object
 - Explain an Anchor `Program` object
 - Use the Anchor `MethodsBuilder` to build transactions